Macroscale style machinery at the nanoscale

 >> concerns: rising friction; rising corrosion; clogging

-- rising tendency towards thermodynamic equilibrium -- (Thermodynamics)
+- rising tendency towards thermodynamic equilibrium -- (Thermal decay at room temperature, Thermodynamics)

 - rising influence of thermal motion -- (Jittery finger problem)